Gimbutas, Marija. The Language of the Goddess. London: Thames and Hudson Ltd., 1989

 Verney, Thomas.
 Nurturing The Unborn Child – A 9 month program for Soothing, Stimulating and Communicating with Your Baby

 Bollas, Christopher.
 The Shadow of the Object: Psychoanalysis of the Unthought Known

 England, Pam., Labyrinth of Birth: Creating a Map, Meditation and Rituals for Your Childbearing Year

 www.12guidingprinciples-ppn.com This great offering from Wendy Ann McCarty and Marti Glenn provides ready-made brochures and even a power point for people wanting to teach and share about this field of work.

 2. Dr. William Emerson, Emerson Training Seminars, www.emersonbirthrx.com – information received in a seminar.

 A great resource for those with both curiosity and a desire to read and research, check out the Association for Prenatal and Perinatal Psychology & Health (APPPAH) www.birthpsychology.com.
-If you are interested in the latest cutting edge research, you can have access to all back journals, with 100’s of great papers from this broad field of psychology.
+If you are interested in the latest cutting edge research you can have access to all back journals, with 100’s of great papers from this broad field of psychology.
 Become an APPPAH member and receive their Journal and Newsletter.
 Take their Prenatal & Perinatal Educator program to become an educator in this field.
-There is an enormous amount of information available through this organization, and they also have regular conferences at which you may see me presenting.
+There is an enormous amount of information available through this organization and they also have regular conferences at which you may see me presenting.